- 1 1/2 cups almond flour or cashew meal

 - avocado oil

 Bake in a 325 degree oven for 15 minutes.
-Turn the oven off and with the door closed let them dry out for 15 – 30 minutes.
-Check on them so they don’t get too dark.
+Turn the oven off and with the door closed let them dry out for 15 – 20 minutes until lightly browned.
+Keep anele on them so they don’t get too dark.
 If using cashew meal, they can be a little dark.
 The almond flour crackers are nicer with just a little browning.
 You can remove the outer crackers breaking them off where the scores were made and return the rest to the oven if they are getting too brown.
 The crackers should be crisp.

 Store in an air tight container.